Sustainability & Biodiversity

 Caring for Fota’s historic arboretum and gardens means nurturing their biodiversity, as well as respecting their rich history.

-Our dedicated team of gardening staff and volunteers at Fota House, Arboretum & Gardens work tirelessly to protect and enhance the rich variety of flora and fauna that flourish in our formal gardens, pleasure grounds and woodlands.
+Our dedicated team of gardening staff and volunteers at Fota House, Arboretum & Gardens work tirelessly to protect and enhance the rich flora and fauna flourishing in our formal gardens, pleasure grounds and woodlands.

 Conserving Habitats for Wildlife

-We make our decisions about planting and structural changes in ways that carefully balance respect for the past with our future-focused commitment to enhancing the sustainability and biodiversity of the Fota Estate.
+Our choices about planting and structural changes carefully balance respect for the past and our commitment to the future, enhancing sustainability and biodiversity on the Fota Estate.

 Follow the Fota Bee Trail